editorandcriticism/editorandcriticism.github.io/reading.md

 "the insurgent novelists of France, such as Jean Genet and Albert Camus and Jean-Paul Sartre."

-Kundera
-Robert Musil
-Broch
-Marquez
-Kafka The Castle
-Naguib Mahfouz
-	esp.
-The Quarter By Naguib Mahfouz, Elif Shafak · 2019; Midaq Alley; The Time and The Place and Other Stories; Karnak Cafe; Love in the Rain; The Coffeehouse; Cairo Modern.
 Bowles
 For Bread Alone By Mohamed Choukri Trans Bowles
 Things Fall Apart: A Novel Chinua Achebe · 1994 (cf novel if he hollers by ...)

-Midnight's Children, Rushdie
-Toni Morrison
-Jhumpa Lahiri
-Ruth Prawer Jhabvala
-Doris Lessing
 Herta Müller
 Han Kang
 Czesław Miłosz